Register to get access to free programming courses with interactive exercises

 exports.default = parallel(sassCompile, pugCompile, imagesOptimize);

-The series() function is very similar in functionality to the parallel() function we learned in the previous lessons.
-But if there are two different functions, then they must have differences?
-And indeed they do!
-The difference lies in the way the functions are called within the task.
+It is very similar in functionality to the parallel() function we learned in the previous lessons.
+But if there are two different functions, they must have differences, right?
+They do!
+The difference lies in the way we call the functions within the task.
 There are two approaches here:

-• The parallel() function, as the name implies, executes functions in parallel/simultaneously.
-In the example above, the sassCompile(), pugCompile() and imagesOptimize() functions won't queue up or wait for each other to finish, but will start working together.
-This approach is convenient if the tasks are in no way related to each other and the result of one doesn't depend on the result of the other.
+• The parallel() function executes functions simultaneously.
+In the example above, the sassCompile(), pugCompile(), and imagesOptimize() functions won't queue up or wait for each other to finish but will start working together.
+This approach is convenient if the tasks are in no way related to each other and the result of one doesn't depend on the others:

 Parallel execution of Gulp tasks